shadangi54/ecommerce-microservices/README.md

 ## 🙏 Acknowledgments

 - **Spring Boot Team** - For the excellent framework
+- **Spring Cloud Gateway** - For powerful routing and filtering capabilities
+- **Resilience4j** - For robust circuit breaker and resilience patterns
+- **Redis** - For high-performance rate limiting and caching
 - **Apache Kafka** - For event streaming capabilities
 - **H2 Database** - For simple in-memory database solution
 - **MapStruct** - For efficient mapping between entities and DTOs